-This class is aimed at people majoring in the physical sciences, especially those who are majoring in astrophysics.
-Through lectures and projects, the student will I) learn practical statistical tools and error analysis, 2) develop and/or strengthen computer coding skills, 3) develop and strengthen a critical thinking attitude, 4) perform actual measurements on real astronomy datasets to derive properties of stars, galaxies, dark matter, dark energy and the expansion of the universe, etc., and 5) strengthen ability to work as part of a group and collaborative work.
+Welcome to AST-16!
+This course is primarily intended for students majoring in the physical sciences, especially those who are majoring in astrophysics, but anyone who is interested in astronomy is, of course, welcome.
+Through lectures and projects, the student will 1) learn practical statistical tools and error analysis, 2) develop and/or strengthen computer coding skills, 3) develop and strengthen a critical thinking attitude, 4) perform actual measurements on real astronomy datasets to derive properties of stars, galaxies, dark matter, dark energy and the expansion of the universe, etc., and 5) strengthen ability to work as part of a group.